CORE-cer/CORE-docs/about-us.md

 ## CORE research literature

-You can find more information of **CORE** insides in the following articles:
+You can find more information of **CORE** in the following articles:

 - CORE: a COmplex event Recognition Engine.
 Presented at VLDB 2022.
 Marco Bucchi, Alejandro Grez, Andrés Quintana, Cristian Riveros, and Stijn Vansummeren.